Soil Sensor FAQ

 A single sensor can be used to control the irrigation for many zones (where an irrigation zone is defined by a solenoid valve) OR multiple sensors can be used to irrigate individual zones.
 In the case of one sensor for several zones, the zone that is normally the driest, or most in need of irrigation, is selected for placement of the sensor in order to ensure adequate irrigation in all zones.
 Many lawns have multiple micro-climates that they need to account for; from south-facing and full sun to north-facing with a slope, a mesh network of sensors is the best approach for a true closed loop feedback of your lawn's health.

-The Rachio unit can be setup with a wired soil sensor to achieve bypass scheduling.
+The Rachio controller can be setup with a wired soil sensor to achieve bypass scheduling.

 Please keep in mind some general rules for the burial of the soil moisture sensors, which include: